Asifa26/Student-Management-System/README.md

 ## How the System Works
 The program uses a menu-driven approach.
 Users can select options from the menu to perform different operations like adding, searching, updating, or deleting student data.
 When a student is deleted, the data is stored in a stack so it can be restored using the undo option.
 Recently added students are tracked using a linked list.

  ## How to Run
-1. Open terminal or command prompt
-2. Compile the code:
+1. Compile the program:
+   gcc Student.c -o student

-3. Run the program:
+2. Run the program:
+   ./student

 ## File Information
 - `Student.c` → Main source code file